 Note: And then provide you with my admittedly non-expert opinion based on my research and my experiences.

-But hopefully this article is helpful to you to make the decision on what tires to go with.
+But hopefully, this article is helpful to you to decide on what tires to go with.

 Differences Between Light Truck Tires and Trailer Tires